AtomicNibble/PulpEngine/README.md

 Initially the engine made use of fibres which act like green threads.
 But I eventually decided the potential for high amounts of cache misses in such a system was not worth it and moved to job system where we have fine grained control on which threads jobs run.

-In hindsight I'm not sure heavily leaning in to multithreading was worth it, as it increases the barrier to entry for contributing to the engine.
+One downside of this approach is the increased barrier to entry for contributing to the engine.

 ### No Global allocator